githubich/kuzi/README.md

 echo 'net.ipv4.ip_unprivileged_port_start=0' > /etc/sysctl.d/50-unprivileged-ports.conf
 sysctl --system
 ```
-This allows non-root users to run any server in any port they want, since usually port 80 is locked to be used only as root.
+This allows all users to run any server in any port they want, since usually port 80 is locked to be used only as root.
+If you run this, you won't need to type `sudo` in almost every command

 ### Run the server & test
-Run `sudo node server.js` (run without `sudo` if you are on Windows or if you followed [this](#recommended-step-for-linux-users)) & open `http://localhost/` on a web browser or click [here](http://localhost/)
+Run `sudo node server.js` & open `http://localhost/` on a web browser or click [here](http://localhost/).
+Using HTTPS is up to you

 ## Set up
 ### Create users